CarlstonG/Coffify/README.md

 ## 🚀 Quick start

-1.  **This is under contruction**
+1.  **This site is under contruction**

-    Wiill be use for simple food or coffeeshop.
+    Wiil be used for simple food or coffeeshop.

 2.  **Start developing.**